Environmentally Sensitive Areas

 Environmentally Sensitive Areas (ESAs) are sites identified as areas that provide productive fish and wildlife habitat; contain sensitive, rare or depleted ecosystems and landforms; and represent sites of Nanaimo's natural diversity that are in danger of disappearing.

-Wetlands - form where water remains at or near the land surface.
-They are the most productive ecosystems of all.
+Wetlands - found where water remains at or near the land surface.
+They are considered the most productive ecosystems of all.

-Riparian - ecosystems form beside lakes, streams and rivers where soil moisture and light conditions support plants that are distinct from surrounding land areas.
-They supply critical habitat conditions for fish (food, cover, and water).
+Riparian - ecosystems formed beside lakes, streams and rivers where soil moisture and lighting conditions support plants that are distinct from surrounding land areas.
+They supply critical habitat conditions for fish (food, cover and water) and wildlife.

-Arbutus / Garry oak Woodland - are found in open forested areas that support a rich diversity of plants, insects, reptiles, and birds.
+Arbutus / Garry oak Woodland - are open forested areas that support a rich diversity of plants, insects, reptiles and birds.
 Garry oak woodland is known to have an especially high number of plant species.

-Older Forests are largely conifer forests with an average age of 100 years or more.
-These ecosystems include standing dead trees, fallen logs, and large live trees.
-Some species found here can only survive in typical features, such as hollow tree centers and underneath thick tree bark.
+Older Forests - are largely conifer forests with an average age of 100 years or more.
+These ecosystems include standing dead trees, fallen logs and large live trees.
+Some species found here can only survive in habitats such as hollow tree centers and underneath thick tree bark.

 Why protect these sites?